joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-02-07-random-tower-game.md

 - then switch node $y$ to zero voltage and collect from there, then reverse all voltages (so we're injecting at $y$)
 - overlay the two grids

 But how much current should we inject?
-We can rearrange the Harmonic mean connecting neighboring voltages to get
+We can rearrange the harmonic relation connecting neighboring voltages to get

 $$\begin{align}
 d(j) &= d(j)v(j) - \sum_n v(n) \\